Saltfleet to Gibraltar Point Strategy Enhancing the Lincolnshire Coast

 The strategy sets out a plan to change the management regime, in combination with continued beach nourishment, to form a sustainable flood risk management approach for the next 100 years.

 Moving to the new approach will be a gradual process over many years whilst further information is gathered to help with the detailed appraisal of the management options.
-During this transition period, the existing practice of beach nourishment will continue alongside maintenance of the sea walls and drainage outfalls.
+During this transition period, the existing practice of beach nourishment will continue alongside maintenance of the sea walls and drainage outfalls, subject to funding availability.

 Beach management for 2021-2024 will continue to provide great benefit for people, property, land, and the environment by managing the risk of flooding from the sea.
 This work will include routine maintenance and investigations.